Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 Walk downtown Anchorage and stop at the Visitors Information Center.
 Downtown Anchorage is easy to navigate as it is set up on a grid system.

-The Visitor Info Center is a cool-looking log cabin with a sod roof located at 4th Avenue and F Street.
+The Visitor Information Center is a cool-looking log cabin with a sod roof located at 4th Avenue and F Street.

 They have a wealth of information about Anchorage specifically, and Alaska in general.
 Pick up maps and brochures to aid you on your Alaska itinerary road trip.